ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

-For each key button we add "mousedown" and "touchstart" event listeners.
+For each key button, we add `"mousedown"` and `"touchstart"` event listeners.
 When the button is clicked or touched, the `handleKeyDown` function is called.
-This function determines which button was clicked or touched by checking the id of the events `currentTarget` property.
-Different functions are called depending on the id of the button.
-For each function that handles the movement in particular direction, we get the current position of the player box, check if it is within the set boundaries and increase or decrease its position by the `speed` variable value.
+This function determines which button was clicked or touched by checking the ID of the event's `currentTarget` property.
+Different functions are called depending on the ID of the button.
+For each function that handles the movement in a particular direction, we get the current position of the player box, check if it is within the set boundaries, and increase or decrease its position by the `speed` variable value.
 We then recursively call the function again after 50 ms using [`setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) so that the movement is continuous when the button is held down.

 The `setTimeout` function returns a `timeoutID` that is a positive integer value.
 It identifies the timer created by the call to `setTimeout()`.
 This value is passed to [`clearTimeout()`](https://developer.mozilla.org/en-US/docs/Web/API/clearTimeout) to cancel the timeout after each recursive function call so that we don't create unnecessary timeouts.

-For each key button we also add "mouseleave", "touchend" and "touchcancel" event listeners.
+For each key button, we also add `"mouseleave"`, `"touchend"`, and `"touchcancel"` event listeners.
 These clear the timeouts when the button is not held down anymore.

->  A little cheat in the game - if you have a touch screen laptop - pressing the arrow key on your keyboard and on the screen will make it move faster than normal.
+>  A little cheat in the game: If you have a touchscreen laptop, pressing the arrow key on your keyboard and on the screen will make it move faster than normal!

 Save and run your project.
 Our game is complete!

-## Next Steps
+## Next steps

 We learnt the basics of three.js and built a simple 3D game.
 There are many things that you can do to improve the game.
-Here are some things that you might want to try:
+Here are some you might want to try:

 - Replace the alert with a nicely styled modal.
-- Style the objects or import / create 3D models - see [rendering 3D scenes with three.js](https://docs.replit.com/tutorials/3D-rendering-with-threejs) for more information.
+- Style the objects, or import or create 3D models.
+See [rendering 3D scenes with three.js](https://docs.replit.com/tutorials/3D-rendering-with-threejs) for more information.
 - Add a nicer surface instead of the grid.
 - Add a loading screen while the 3D scene is loading.
-- Make the game more challenging - increase the speed as the game progresses, add more obstacles, make the obstacles move.
+- Make the game more challenging by increasing the speed the player box moves at as the game progresses, adding more obstacles, or by making the obstacles move.
 - Add a points system.
 Change the game logic so that you have to hit the boxes to get points.
   - Store the points in local storage.

 - Add physics to the collisions using [cannon-es](https://github.com/pmndrs/cannon-es).
-- More advanced challenge: make a bigger course, try making infinite movement within finite bounds so that you don't use too much of your computer's memory.
+- Or for a more advanced challenge: Make a bigger course, try making infinite movement within finite bounds so that you don't use too much of your computer's memory.

 You can find our repl below: